Severson-Group/eMach/docs/source/EM_analyzers/stator_wdg_res.rst

 Here, the total phase winding resistance `R_wdg` is the product of `R_coil` and the number of coils per phase `z_C`.

-Example code using resistance analyzer is provided below.
+Example code using the stator winding resistance analyzer is provided below:

 .. code-block:: python